KernFerm/FlashTitan/Docs/README.md

 Archive formats are supported when they contain a flashable `.iso` or `.img`.

-## Simple flow
+## Main workflow

-FlashTitan keeps the main path straightforward:
+FlashTitan keeps the primary path simple:

 1. Choose an image
-2. Choose the USB drive
+2. Choose the removable target
 3. Click `Flash!`

-If only one safe removable USB drive is connected, FlashTitan can auto-select it after refresh to keep things moving.
+If exactly one safe removable device is connected after refresh, FlashTitan can auto-select it to reduce extra clicks.

-## How to use it
+## Basic usage

 1. Open FlashTitan as Administrator
 2. Click `Flash from file`
-3. Choose your `.iso`, `.img`, or supported archive
+3. Choose an `.iso`, `.img`, or supported archive
 4. Click `Refresh USB Drives` if needed
-5. Make sure the selected target is your removable USB drive
+5. Confirm the selected target is your removable device
 6. Review the erase warning
 7. Click `Flash!`
 8. Wait for writing and verification to finish
-9. Boot the target computer from the USB drive
+9. Boot the target machine from the prepared media

-## Other ways to get an image
+## Other image sources

-### Use presets
+### Official presets

-FlashTitan includes a preset list for common official downloads.
+FlashTitan includes an official preset catalog for common downloads.

 1. Open the preset list
 2. Choose a preset
 3. Click `Use preset`
 4. If a direct download is available, use `Download image`
-5. If the vendor page opens instead, download the image there and then bring it back into FlashTitan
+5. If the vendor page opens instead, download the image there and then load it back into FlashTitan

-### Use a direct URL
+### Direct download URL

-Advanced mode includes support for direct image links when you already know the source you want to use.
+Advanced use also supports pasting a direct image URL when you already know the source you want.

-## Safety
+## Safety model

 FlashTitan is built to reduce common flashing mistakes:

-- removable USB drives are the normal target
+- removable media is the intended target in the normal flow
-- internal and likely system drives are blocked in the normal flow
+- internal and likely system drives are blocked in the normal picker
-- the selected drive is validated before writing starts
+- the selected target is validated before writing starts
-- clear erase warnings are shown before destructive actions
+- destructive actions are preceded by explicit warnings
-- Administrator rights are required for real writes
+- real write operations require Administrator rights on Windows

-No flasher can guarantee boot success on every machine, so final results still depend on the target hardware and firmware settings.
+No flasher can guarantee boot success on every machine, so final results still depend on the target hardware, firmware, and image quality.

-## What happens with different image types
+## Image handling behavior

-- Windows installer ISOs use a Windows-specific USB creation path
+- Windows installer ISOs use the Windows-specific creation path
 - Linux and hybrid bootable ISOs are usually written directly
-- bootable ISOs with valid boot signals can still fall back to raw-write even if they do not match older signatures
+- other bootable ISOs can fall back to `raw-write` when BIOS or UEFI boot signals are detected
 - `.img` files are written directly
-- supported archives are unpacked first, then the flashable image is used
+- supported archives are extracted first and then flashed from the contained image

-## Troubleshooting and support
+## Diagnostics and troubleshooting

-FlashTitan can help you troubleshoot problems with:
+FlashTitan includes tools that help when a flash fails or a result needs review:

 - persistent logs
 - copied diagnostics snapshots
 - support bundles with useful technical details

-These tools are helpful when a flash fails, verification reports a mismatch, or you want to share a clean bug report.
+These are useful for verification mismatches, failed writes, and clean bug reports.

 ## Installation

-### Recommended
+### Recommended installer

-Use the Windows installer:
+Use the packaged Windows installer:

-- `FlashTitan-<version>-Installer.exe`
+- `FlashTitan-0.1.0-Installer.exe`

+This is the file most end users should download and run.

-### Portable packaged app
+### Packaged app output

-You can also run:
+You can also run the unpacked Windows build:

 - `dist/win-unpacked/FlashTitan.exe`

-This is mainly useful for testing and local packaging checks.
+This is mainly useful for packaging checks and local validation.

 ## Run from source